Peter Taylor (footballer, born 1928): Middlesbrough

 Taylor was sold to Middlesbrough in the summer of 1955 for £3,500 by new Coventry manager Jesse Carver, following an assessment of the playing staff by Carver and new coach George Raynor.
 It was at Middlesbrough that Taylor first met his future managerial partner Brian Clough, who was then fourth-choice striker at Ayresome Park.
-Taylor spotted Clough's potential and helped him to achieve a place in the first team.
-Taylor initially contacted Storer, now manager of Derby County, to try and get him to sign Clough, but Storer had told him he had spent the club's budget on signing Martin McDonnell and Paddy Ryan.
+Taylor spotted Clough's potential and helped him to achieve a place in the first-team.
+Taylor initially contacted Storer, now manager of Derby County, to try and get him to sign Clough.
+Storer had told him he had spent the club's budget on signing Martin McDonnell and Paddy Ryan.
 Manager Bob Dennison led "Boro" to 14th in the Second Division in 1955–56, seeing both Clough and Taylor only as "useful reserves".
 The pair spent their spare time coaching schoolboys to boost their wages and to gain experience.
-Clough went on to become the club's star striker with 197 goals in 213 league games, and though Taylor would also break into the first team after replacing Rolando Ugolini, he later said he was only ever an "average goalkeeper".
+Clough went on to become the club's star striker with 197 goals in 213 league games, and though Taylor would also break into the first-team after replacing Rolando Ugolini, he later said he was only ever an "average goalkeeper".